Some men develop physical and emotional symptoms when they reach their late 40s to early 50s.

 Psychological problems can be brought on by work or relationship issues, divorce, money problems or worrying about family.

 A midlife crisis can also be responsible.
 This can happen when men think they have reached life's halfway stage.

 Anxieties over what they have accomplished so far in their job or personal life can lead to a period of depression.

-Sometimes the symptoms of the "male menopause" may be the result of hypogonadism.
+Sometimes the symptoms of male menopause may be the result of hypogonadism.
 This is where the testes produce few or no hormones.

 Hypogonadism is sometimes present from birth.
 It can cause symptoms like delayed puberty and small testes.

 This is known as late-onset hypogonadism.
-It can cause the "male menopause" symptoms.
+It can cause these male menopause symptoms.